jaydenseric/Barebones/README.md

 All modern browsers and IE9+ are supported in the [*master* branch](https://github.com/jaydenseric/Barebones/tree/master).
 Checkout the [*ie8-support* branch](https://github.com/jaydenseric/Barebones/tree/ie8-support) for added IE8 support and documentation.

-## Compilation
+## Building Barebones

+Building is handled via command-line and is necessary to generate the icon font, compile Sass to CSS, vendor prefix the CSS, etc.

+### Setup

 1. Ensure [Node.js](https://nodejs.org) is installed.
 2. Ensure [Gulp](http://gulpjs.com) is installed: `npm install --global gulp`.
 3. In the repo, run `npm install`.
-4. Run `gulp` for a full compilation or `gulp watch` to automatically compile relevant assets when specific files change.

-Node.js is only used for compilation during development and is not a server requirement.
+The above are only used for building during development and are not server requirements.

+### Build

+In the repo, run `gulp` for a full build.

+After an initial build you can run `gulp watch` for file changes to trigger intelligent rebuilds.

 ## Sass structure